ovinc/drapo/README.md

-**Note**: if you wish to keep the package files in the folder where the files were downloaded and/or edit the files with direct effect in Python, run the following install command instead: `python -m pip install . -e`.
+**Note**: if you wish to keep the package files in the folder where the files were downloaded and/or edit the files with direct effect in Python, run the following install command instead: `python -m pip install -e .`.

 ## Line class